The Premise of our curriculum design

 - Learning for life (EXPERIENTIAL LEARNING): Children must become life-long learners and learn for the examination of life rather than only cramming for marks.
 JMIS is the Best School in India for Experiential Learning.
 We motivate them to gain practical wisdom via EXPERIENTIAL LEARNING by connecting learning with the ‘REAL WORLD EXPERIENCES’ through a wide range of innovative teaching methods and activities like Discovery-Hour, Conceptual Activities, Experiments, Research N’ Referral (R & R) Programme, Demonstrations, Study-Projects, Audio-Visual teaching methods, School-Cinema, Theatre-in-Education, Newspaper-in-Education, Excursions, Camps, Workshops, Symposiums, Quiz Sessions, Training Programmes, Aptitude Tests, Olympiads, JMIS-Mentor Programme, Learning by doing and many more.

-- Competence/Excellence in GK, Current Affairs, Reasoning & Numerical Aptitude: Preparation for the challenges of the life outside school begins right from the JMIS-UPVAN(Kindergarten) in several interesting child-friendly ways of acquiring, analyzing and applying knowledge gradually turning out to be a robust.
-GK, Current Affairs and Aptitude programme including GK, Current-Affairs, Aptitude and Newspaper-in-Education slots in the Time-Table, the Morning Assembly Quiz, many Quiz contests across the year, Extempore, Excursions, several Olympiads and the National Talent Search Examination (NTSE).
+- Competence/Excellence in GK, Current Affairs, Reasoning & Numerical Aptitude: Preparation for the challenges of life outside school begins right from the JMIS-UPVAN(Kindergarten) in several interesting child-friendly ways of acquiring, analyzing, and applying knowledge gradually turning out to be robust.
+GK, Current Affairs and Aptitude program including GK, Current-Affairs, Aptitude and Newspaper-in-Education slots in the Time-Table, the Morning Assembly Quiz, many Quiz contests across the year, Extempore, Excursions, several Olympiads, and the National Talent Search Examination (NTSE).

-- The Global Dimension in the curriculum: J M International School is the proud recipient of the ‘INTERNATIONAL SCHOOL AWARD’ thrice by BRITISH COUNCIL for outstanding development of international dimension in the curriculum.
-JMIS has been recognised one of the best school in Delhi for development of international dimension in the curriculum design.
+- The Global Dimension in the curriculum: J M International School is the proud recipient of the ‘INTERNATIONAL SCHOOL AWARD’ thrice by BRITISH COUNCIL for outstanding development of the international dimension in the curriculum.
+JMIS has been recognized as one of the best schools in Delhi for the development of the international dimension in curriculum design.